ProjectOpenSea/SIPs/README.md

 ### Standard Track

 Describes any change that affects most or all Seaport implementations, such as a change to the protocol, a change in order validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Seaport.
-Furthermore Standard SIPs can be broken down into the following categories.
+Furthermore, Standard SIPs can be broken down into the following categories.

 #### Core